White House Appeals Ruling That President Can't Block Twitter Followers

 However, Buchwald did rule that Trump could "mute" users he wished to ignore, which would still allow them to respond to his tweets.

-Besides Trump, the case also names Hope Hicks, the former White House communications director, press secretary Sarah Sanders and Trump's social media director, Daniel Scavino.
+Besides Trump, the case also names Hope Hicks, the former White House communications director; press secretary Sarah Sanders; and Trump's social media director, Daniel Scavino.

-As NPR's David Folkenflik reported last month, "Buchwald did not order any compensation for damages but instead offered a declarative judgment — one that involved declarative statements from the judge. '[N]o government official — including the President — is above the law,' she wrote, 'and all government officials are presumed to follow the law as has been declared.'"
+As NPR's David Folkenflik reported last month, "Buchwald did not order any compensation for damages but instead offered a declarative judgment — one that involved declarative statements from the judge. '[N]o government official — including the President — is above the law,' she wrote, 'and all government officials are presumed to follow the law as has been declared.' "

 Previously, the Justice Department argued that a ruling such as the one handed down last month, "would send the First Amendment deep into uncharted waters to hold that a president's choices about whom to follow, and whom to block, on Twitter ... violate the Constitution," Justice Department attorney Michael Baer wrote in August 2017, according to Politico.

-Meanwhile, Jameel Jaffer, a lawyer for the seven plaintiffs who sued, was quoted by Reuters as saying that the @realDonaldTrump account had unblocked all seven plaintiffs on Monday in line with the May ruling.
+Meanwhile, Jameel Jaffer, a lawyer for the seven plaintiffs, was quoted by Reuters as saying that the @realDonaldTrump account had unblocked all seven plaintiffs on Monday in line with the May ruling.

 "We're pleased that the White House unblocked our clients from the President's Twitter account but disappointed that the government intends to appeal the district court's thoughtful and well-supported ruling," Jaffer said in an email to Reuters.